Toufik2022/Siima-Auto-Votes-With-Diff-Tab/README.md

 # Siima-Auto-Votes-With-Diff-Tab
-Siima Auto Votes With Diff Tab Using Selenium With Python Change The Number Of Threads in 42 Line
+Siima Auto Votes With Diff Tab Using Selenium With Python

+PRESENTING YOU THE FIRST SIIMA AWARD AUTO VOTES WITH DIFFERENT TABS IN GITHUB

+Change The Number Of Threads in 42 Line

 Download The Required By Entering